 The BOUNCE Holiday Camp keeps kids active over the year-end holidays with freestyle fun, structured skill-building and expert guidance.
 Each holiday programme is designed to grow confidence, coordination, and creativity through movement.

 The Junior Holiday Camp (ages 3 to 6) introduces young children to the basics of freestyle trampolining.
-Activities at this winter camp are designed to develop cognitive skills such as problem-solving, spatial awareness and memory, while also improving coordination, balance and flexibility.
+Activities at this camp are designed to develop cognitive skills such as problem-solving, spatial awareness and memory, while also improving coordination, balance and flexibility.

 For older kids ready to push their skills further, the Freestyle Holiday Camp (ages 7+) combines dedicated coaching with proper gymnastic techniques.
 Participants of all levels learn foundational moves and progress step-by-step to more advanced tricks.